JBNU-JEduTools/manual-web/docs/kata-omnichat/configure-your-agent-chatbot/setup-agent-bot-in-kata-omnichat.md

+---
+id: setup-agent-bot-in-kata-omnichat
-# Configure your agent bot
+title: Configure your agent bot
+prev: connect-your-waba-inbox
+next: create-agent-bot-from-kata-platform
+---

 Agent bot is a feature to integrate your Kata Platform chatbot with Omnichat as “agent”.
 This feature will let you see the conversation stream between bot and end-users and take over conversation from bot when needed.
 Learn more about [creating a chatbot handover to an agent](https://next-kata-docs.vercel.app/tutorials/create-simple-bot-handover-from-chatbot-to-agent).